 Transaction: Card-not-present (CNP) and keyed transactions will have much higher rates than a swiped, dipped, or tapped transaction with a physical card.
 Again, this is due to increased risk of fraud in the former circumstances.

-Address Verification Service: If you use an AVS on you eCommerce store, you’ll be charged additionally for every transaction.
-But, because of the increases security of the transaction, your interchange rate will be lower.
+Address Verification Service: If you use an AVS at your eCommerce store, you’ll be charged additionally for every transaction.
+But, because of the increased security of the transaction, your interchange rate will be lower.